 RESEARCH TRIANGLE REGIONAL PUBLIC This instrument has been preaudited in the manner

 TRANSPORTATION AUTHORITY (d/b/a required by The Local Government Budget and Fiscal

 GoTriangle) Control Act.

-Dvr.
+By: Country Superior Chief Singuish Office

-By: Charles E. Lattuca President and CEO Saundra Freeman, Chief Financial Officer
+Charles E. Lattuca President and CEO Saundra Freeman, Chief Financial Officer for GoTriangle

-for GoTriangle
+This, the day of, 2023. lor do mangle

+Tills, tile day of, 2023.
 This, the day of, 2023.

-This, the day of, 2023.
+11113, the day of, 2023.

 Reviewed and Approved as to legal form.

 T. Byron, Smith, General Counsel

+= 7.0, ctil) centeral counse.